Xenous-Inc/turborepo-template/README.md

 ```
 .github
   └─ workflows
-      └─ CI with pnpm cache setup
+      └─ CI with pnpm cache setup and Versioning
 .vscode
   └─ Recommended extensions and settings for VSCode users
 apps